 Groundwater and nearby surface water could potentially be used for domestic, irrigation, or drinking water sources for the area.
 Investigative results from the 2005 Residential Well Sampling Event (groundwater) and the 2006 MC Sampling Event (soil and surface water) were considered during the planning process of the RI.
 The Residential Well Sampling and MC Sampling reports identified the presence of metals and perchlorate and indicated their presence is most likely due to non-DoD sources.
-Based on this information and the RI conclusions, there are no complete exposure pathways for groundwater or surface water identified for MC-related contamination at MRS-04.
+Based on this information and the RI conclusions, there are no complete exposure pathways for groundwater or surface water identified for MC at MRS-06.

-2.9 SUMMARY OF PROJECT RISKS
+2.9 SUMMARY OF MRS RISKS